Database connection

 -

-Driver: Use the dropdown to select the database driver.
-The available drivers depend on whether you are using cloud agents or private agents (see Database drivers below).
+Driver: Use the list to select the database driver.
+The available drivers depend on whether you are using cloud agents or private agents (see Database drivers).
 When you select a database driver, the remaining fields available in this configuration screen may change, as only the fields applicable to the selected database driver are shown.

 -